Unstructured-IO/unstructured/docs/source/bricks.rst

 ---------------------

 The ``partition_text`` function partitions text files.
-The ``partition_text`` takes a filename, file-like object, raw text, or a list of string objects as input and produces a list of document ``Element`` objects as output.
+The ``partition_text`` takes a filename, file-like object, and raw text as input and produces ``Element`` objects as output.

 Examples: